 3) Complete the form selecting the appropriate procedure.
 Make sure the direct debit form and the antecedents certificate have been signed and you have attached the necessary documents.

-Select IN Amsterdam (formerly 'Expactcenter Amsterdam') on the application form (please take into consideration that IN Amsterdam charges fees for its services).
+Select IN Amsterdam at the end of the application form by ticking the box 'Amsterdam' in the section for Expatcenters (please take into consideration that IN Amsterdam charges fees for its services).

-4) Send the application along with the requested appendix to the IND at the following address:
+4) Send the application along with the requested appendix to the IND at the address shown on the form.

 5) The IND will send a confirmation letter once the completed application has been received.
 If your application is incomplete the IND will indicate which items are missing and are required for re-submission.